overovermind/ruby-style-guide/README.md

     result = 1 \
              - 2

-    long_string = 'First part of the long string' \
+    long_string = "First part of the long string" \
-                  ' and second part of the long string'
+                  " and second part of the long string"
     ```

 * When continuing a chained method invocation on another line keep the `.` on the second line.